-[;] U.S. Office of National Marine Sanctuaries, Sanctuary System Sponsorship Program. https://sanctuaries.noaa.gov/involved/sponsorship.html
+; U.S. Office of National Marine Sanctuaries, Sanctuary System Sponsorship Program. https://sanctuaries.noaa.gov/involved/sponsorship.html whale tail logo and permits authorized and official external sponsors, such as the National Marine Sanctuary Foundation, to do the same.

 ONMS' website serves as a platform for many resources, including some of the materials it uses to engage its partners and the public.
-The Earth is Blue campaign brings vivid photos, videos, and engaging articles via an annual magazine to connect people to the sanctuaries.36 ONMS posts virtual dives to the website, which are 360-degree videos of the sanctuaries, to allow the public to view them from the comfort of their homes.
+The Earth is Blue campaign brings vivid photos, videos, and engaging articles via an annual magazine to connect people to the sanctuaries.
+ONMS posts virtual dives to the website, which are 360-degree videos of the sanctuaries, to allow the public to view them from the comfort of their homes.
 ONMS offers a variety of both formal and informal education programs through field-based classroom visits, visitor center programs, classroom visits, lesson plans and curricula, teacher workshops and virtual webinars.
 In addition, nationwide programs such as the Ocean Guardian Program work to build environmental stewardship projects into schools and communities.
 Of the over 73,000 students in formal programs and 65,000 additional youth and adults through informal learning opportunities, ONMS reaches 24,000 youth from underserved areas.
-ONMS also uses social media to reach the public, with approximately 111,000 followers on Instagram, 75,000 on Twitter, 142,000 on Facebook, and nearly 4,000 subscribers on YouTube as of February 26, 2021.37 The System garners billions of media impressions each year.
+ONMS also uses social media to reach the public, with approximately 111,000 followers on Instagram, 75,000 on Twitter, 142,000 on Facebook, and nearly 4,000 subscribers on YouTube as of February 26, 2021.
+The System garners billions of media impressions each year.

-36 U.S. Office of National Marine Sanctuaries, Earth is Blue Magazine.
+&lt;sup>36 U.S. Office of National Marine Sanctuaries, Earth is Blue Magazine.